Railk/Scriptable-IOS-Widgets/README.md

   'pacota22ma'
 ];
 ```
- 5. Choose **run script** on the modify widget to enable saving on tap
+ 5. Choose **run script** in interactions when modifying widget to enable saving on tap